rileydakota/minikube-security-lab/README.md

 After configuring the Service Account Token to not automatically mount, lets try the vulnerabilty from the previous step again to retrieve the Service Account Token.
 Does it work?

 Now that we have removed the ServiceAccountToken, we should also remove the code in question that allows the directory traversal vulnerability.
 Browse to the application code in `student_resources/base/our-awesome-api` and open `main.go`.
 Find and remove the code that is responsible for the vulnerability.
 It is okay to remove the feature here :smile:.
-In the real world, we would likely code migitations that prevent the user from accessing unintended files in the GetPhotos function, or move it to a more exclicit storage backend like GCS.
+In the real world, we would likely code mitigations that prevent the user from accessing unintended files in the GetPhotos function, or move it to a more explicit storage backend like GCS.

 <details>
   <summary>Answer</summary>